hayleyross/jira-example-dashboard-item/README.md

 # Example JIRA dashboard item

-If you've ever tried to develop a plugin for JIRA, you'll know how much of a pain it can be to search through the outdated documentation (if there even is any), to work with all the strange technologies JIRA uses, and to write pages and pages of XML.
+Working with JIRA server can be a challenging process, especially for developers encountering the stack for the first time.
+As you'd expect from a feature-heavy application that's been around for many years, there are a lot of conventions and effectively languages to learn - in particular the XML used to declare plugins and dashboard items ("widgets"), and the Velocity templating language.

 Luckily, specifically if you're writing a dashboard item, help is available.
-JIRA's own new dashboard items are written in a friendlier tech stack, using JavaScript AMD modules.
+JIRA's own new dashboard items are written in a friendly, well-known tech stack, using JavaScript AMD modules.
-Downside: there's no documentation!
+The only downside is that it looks like they're still writing the documentation for JIRA server, perhaps since most of their development effort is now focused on JIRA Cloud.

 To make my own, and now hopefully your life a bit easier, I've written an example/skeleton JIRA dashboard item which demonstrates how to put together all these shiny bits and pieces.
 I've also used TypeScript for extra help in the front-end.

-Please feel free to comment, submit pull requests, and generally use this to make all the dashboard items you ever wanted!
+Please feel free to comment, fork this repository, submit pull requests, and generally use this to make all the dashboard items you ever wanted!

 ## Zero to Hero